urwahkhalid00/urwahkhalid00/README.md

 <h2 align="center"> Python & Dango Developer</h2>

 ## About me
 <p>I'm a Python developer currently diving deep into backend development with Django.
-I’m focused on learning how to build robust RESTful APIs and design efficient databases.
-I'm gaining hands-on experience with tools like PostgreSQL while working on real-world projects.
+I'm currently focused on building robust RESTful APIs and designing efficient relational databases.
+I’m gaining hands-on experience with PostgreSQL and applying my skills to real-world projects.
 My goal is to write clean, scalable code and continuously grow by exploring new technologies and best practices.
 </p>

 ## Connect with me